Solving Faulty RAID Array Issues in NAS Actidata actiLib Kodiak 6807 Recovery

 Yes, a failed RAID rebuild process can potentially lead to data loss on NAS Actidata actiLib Kodiak 6807 devices.
 When a RAID rebuild process fails, it means that the data from the failed or degraded drive could not be successfully rebuilt onto a replacement drive.
 This can result in the loss of data that was stored on the failed drive or drives.
 It is always recommended to have a backup of your data to mitigate the risk of data loss in such situations.

-Although NAS actiLib Kodiak 6807 can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS actiLib Kodiak 6807 can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 Go to view